 If you're looking for a set of over-the-ear headphones and don't want to break the bank, take a look at the Audio Technica ATH-M50X.
-These are at a great price point (under $200), sound great and you'll get a taste of what over the ear headphones can do for you.
-This is a great entry level set of earphones to get before you make the plunge to more high end listening material.
+These are at a great price point (under $200), sound great, and will give you a taste of what over-the-ear headphones can do for you.
+This is a great entry-level set of earphones to get before you commit more high-end listening material.

 After wearing these headphones for awhile, however, you will feel some heat or even sweat build up around your ears.

 The clamping sensation when brand new was something to get used to.
 However, the clamping force was never tight to give me any discomfort or headaches.
 After a few listening sessions with them, the force doesn't seem tight at all.

 The design of these earphones won't be trendy or scream out at you.
 But they are very functional.

 The earphones fold up smaller so you can place them in a bag (if you going to the gym or traveling, etc.).
 And it's this convenience and the smaller form factor when folded that was a positive in my book.

 The padded ear cups are large.
 They are large, but this has generally been acceptable for fashion as more and more people are seen wearing this style of headphones.

 The padded headband is also comfortable.
 You won't get a headache from wearing these.